Sunday, December 22, 2024

 MEDITERRANEAN CYPRESS: A TREE WITH MANY NAMES

 This evergreen-conifer tree has many synonyms.
-Some of these are the following: Cupressus sempervirens, or “Mediterranean cypress,” (also known as "Italian cypress," "Tuscan cypress," "Persian cypress," “pencil pine", “tiny towers,” or “green spine”).
+Examples are the following: Cupressus sempervirens = [“Mediterranean cypress” a.k.a "Italian cypress"], "Tuscan cypress," "Persian cypress," “pencil pine," “tiny towers,” and/or “green spine.”

 A cluster of this cypress in Southern California, with a telephone pole, for scale.
-The maximum height of this cluster is at least, 70 to 80 feet tall.
+I estimate this cluster to be at least 70 feet tall.

 This plant does not flower, but in the late summer and fall, it produces small, roundish, green to brown (can be copper color) seed cones, which are initially closed--but open up somewhat later.
 Shown here are representative seed cones from the upper part of the tree.
 The cones are about 1.5 inches in height and ¾ inch in diameter.

-A dried up and cracked seed cone, ¾ inch height and by ¾ inch in diameter.
+Shown above is a dried-up and cracked seed cone, ¾ inch height and by ¾ inch in diameter.
 Dried cones are used for crafts and decorations.
-The cones are tightly held together at first; eventually, they fall apart.
+The cones are tightly held together at first, but eventually, they fall apart.

 The fossil record of this genus is poorly known.
 The geologically earliest known occurrence of Cupressus in the rock record is Oligocene in age (very approximately 30 million years old) in South China (Shi, G. et al., 2011).
 A Paleocene fossil of Cupressoconus from Britain is probably an earlier representative of genus Cupressus (Shi et al, 2011).